• Skip to primary navigation

 What to serve with celeriac puree?

-overhead image of a plate of roasted vegetables served with creamy mash.
+overhead image of a bowl of creamed celeriac.

 Print Pin Share GrowSaved!
 Rate